Globaleliteee/notarystats/README.md

 Test your webserver via http://YOURWEBSERVERIP (or your DN)

 You should see the webpage without any info...
 Yet :)

+In case it s not done, just create the json folder :

+	sudo mkdir /var/www/html/json

 ### Finishing